MemeMaster1999/kahoot-hack-mod/README.md

 ## How to install the hack:

-**You can install the thing by downloading the install script ( http://echolon.se/kahoot-hack-mod/install.sh )**

 **Mac OS X**:

+**You can install the thing by downloading the install script, that will also add commands to easily run the scripts and also download new code from GitHub ( http://echolon.se/kahoot-hack-mod/install.sh )**

 Use the almighty terminal :)